KRFOSS/kali-docs/arm/raspberry-pi-with-luks-full-disk-encryption/index.md

 kali@kali:~$ chmod 0600 /mnt/chroot/etc/dropbear-initramfs/authorized_keys
 ```

-And limit the SSH connection to allow interaction with the cryptroot application only.
+And limit the SSH connection to allow interaction with the cryptroot application only:

 ```console
 kali@kali:~$ vim /etc/dropbear-initramfs/authorized_keys
 ```

-We paste the following **before** the ssh public key begins.
+We paste the following **before** the ssh public key begins:

 ```plaintext
 command="/scripts/local-top/cryptroot && kill -9 `ps | grep -m 1 'cryptroot' | cut -d ' ' -f 3`"
 ```

-Then to ensure we get cryptsetup in the initramfs, we edit the cryptsetup initramfs hook.
+Then to ensure we get cryptsetup in the initramfs, we edit the cryptsetup initramfs hook:

 ```console
 kali@kali:~$ echo "CRYPTSETUP=y" >> /etc/cryptsetup-initramfs/conf-hook